 Why you need a blog post ideas process

 The creative individual thrives on inspiration, while professionals use processes.
-Creative professionals need inspiration and a heavy dose of process.
+Creative professionals need both inspiration and a heavy dose of process.

 Over time, you’ll have covered the most essential topics.
 That’s when finding new ideas becomes a challenge and an ideas process proves invaluable.

 Having a system in place means never missing a publishing deadline.
 If you have a team, a process will help you deliver consistent assignments.
 Individuals on your team might also use this process to contribute more ideas to the pile.

 If you’re just starting to create content, this Four-Step Method will help you churn out a lot of new ideas.
 It’s inevitable that industries innovate and consumer interests / needs shift over time.
 Year by year, you can return to this process to find new blog post topics.

 Step 1: Buyer persona interests

 What blogs, magazines and books do your buyer personas (a.k.a. “marketing personas”) read?
 You can ask them directly or do a Google search for “Top/Best (target market) blogs/websites”.
 Learning your markets’ interests can help steer your content in new directions.